pypa/gh-action-pypi-publish/README.md

 > Generating and uploading digital attestations currently requires
 > authentication with a [trusted publisher].

-Generating signed [digital attestations] for all the distribution files and uploading them all together is now on by default for all projects using Trusted Publishing.
-To disable it, set `attestations` as follows:
+To enable the generation of [digital attestations] for all the distribution files and uploading them along with these, set `attestations` as follows:

 ```yml
    with: